How I survived in-flight anaphylaxis

 “They don’t look like it.
 Are your lips numb,” she asked?

 The next look in her eyes I will never forget.
 Kelli tried to make light of the situation with a joke, but it was this moment when I realized something was very wrong.

 “Get on the cot.”

-I have gained a wealth of knowledge and experience in the last year and a half as a flight paramedic, but this is the flight that comes to mind most often.
+I have gained a wealth of knowledge and experience during my time as a flight paramedic, but this is the flight that comes to mind most often.
 It happened only four months after I started flying.